-We write to you regarding the FY20 Budget Hearing for the Department of Commerce.
+We write to you regarding the Oversight Hearing on 2020 Census Preparation.
 EPIC is a public interest research center established in 1994 to focus public attention on emerging privacy and civil liberties issues.
 We are currently litigating EPIC v.
-Dept of Commerce, to block the Census Bureau from collecting citizenship information.
+Department of Commerce to block the Census Bureau from collecting personal data about citizenship status.

-EPIC's central claim is that Commerce Department failed to conduct required Privacy Impact Assessments prior to adding the citizenship question.
-The Commerce Department does not dispute that it must complete new Privacy Impact Assessments before conducting the census, but a lower court held that the agency could wait until the moment the census forms are put in the mailbox to assess the privacy risks.
-That view is entirely at odds with Section 208 of the E-Government Act.
+EPIC's central claim is that Commerce Department failed to conduct required Privacy Impact Assessments prior to the decisions to collect personal data about citizenship.
+The Commerce Department does not dispute that it must complete revised Privacy Impact Assessments before adding the question, but a lower court surprisingly held that the agency could wait until the census forms are put in the mailbox to assess the privacy risks.
+That view is entirely at odds with Section 208 of the E-Government Act, which anticipates a careful consideration of privacy risks before a federal agency collects personal data, as well as the possibility that a thorough Privacy Impact Assessment may lead and agency to modify or suspend a proposed collection of personal data.

-EPIC has appealed that decision and we will argue the appeal before the D.C.
+EPIC has appealed the lower court decision, and we will argue the appeal before the D.C.
 Circuit on May $8.^6$

 The citizenship question poses a unique threat to privacy.
-If the question is included on the 2020 Census, millions will be forced to provide sensitive personal information to the federal government that could expose individuals and their family members to investigation, sanction, and even deportation.
-The Census Bureau has already said it would transfer block-level citizenship data to the Department of Justice-data that could subject targeted communities to prosecution.
+If the question is included on the 2020 Census, millions will be expected to provide sensitive personal information to the federal government that could expose individuals and their family members to investigation, sanction, and https://appropriations.house.gov/events/hearings/oversight-hearing-2020-census-preparation.